 An orientation to the college program is held for all new students at the start of the fall term.
 A program orientation is also held for culinary and baking students.
 Parents are invited to attend.
-Students are advised of the date and time upon registration in the culinary arts courses.
+Students are advised of the date and time upon registration in the baking and pastry courses.
 To date, all applicants have been accepted into the program.
 It is possible that in the future there will be more applicants than the faculty: student ratio or physical space allows.
-When that occurs, a selection process, similar to that of nursing, will be developed.
+When that occurs, a selection process, similar to that of the college's nursing program, will be developed.
 One component of the process will be to inform students of the reasons they were not accepted into the program so they can better prepare to resubmit the application.